gmc-code/PC-app-development/docs/introduction/introduction.rst

 ----------------------------------------

 | These docs will help you develop apps with python.
-| Web apps will be developed using Anvil.
 | Desktop apps will be developed using tkinter.
+| Web apps will be developed using Anvil or Pyscript.

 ----